danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 # 2. Annotation:

-For now this section will include the steps two main steps that are needed and will biuld up to the genome annotation wth RNA seq:
+For now, this section will include the steps two main steps that are needed and will build up to the genome annotation with RNA seq:

 1) Soft mask the genome with Earl Grey
 2) Assemble RNA seq for two tissues (liver and kidney)
+3) Busco scores for assembled RNA

 ## 2.1 Earl Grey: soft masking the genome

-Earl Grey: soft masking of the genome.
-This is a needed step for genome annotation (actually I believe this is the first step of genome annotation, but I have to check and confirm this statement).
+- Earl Grey is a full-automated transposable element (TE) annotation pipeline

 ## 2.2 Assemble RNA seq with Trinity